Counterfeit Research

 Sign up to view the full document!

-The main reason for the purchase being, the imitation of the expensive brands.
 The consumption of counterfeit products mainly depends on the following elements as identified by this theory; status symbol, fun worth paying for, prestigious, durable, qualitative and exclusive.
 Counterfeit consumption As outlined in theory above, counterfeit activities continue to pose a threat to genuine brands in various markets.
 This has forced genuine brands to work harder to protect their reputation, and hence their market.
 Industrial designs protect the aesthetic attributes of a product.
 Patents have geographic and time limits and allow the patent holder to prevent certain parties from using patented inventions (Francis, Burgess, & Lu, 2015).
 Piracy is often linked to the infringement of copyrights while counterfeiting is linked with trademark infringement, but the distinction between these concepts is not usually apparent because companies may protect their products with several intellectual property rights at the same time (T.

 Sign up to view the full document!